Three ministers to inspect damaged water main in Sevlievo

+This was reported by the press center of the Council of Ministers.

-The facility was interrupted by the increased level of the Vidima River as a result of heavy rainfall on May 22, and a section 87 meters long was torn off from it.
+The facility was interrupted by the increased level of the Vidima River due to heavy rainfall on Saturday, with a section of 87 meters long being torn off.

 The supply water main supplies the town of Sevlievo and the villages of Sennik, Dushevo, Kormyansko, Rahovtsi, Petko Slaveykov and Hirevo.
 Due to its rupture, the water supply to the settlements is currently interrupted.
 To supply the population with water, an organization has been made to place water carriers with drinking water.
 Bottled mineral water from the state reserve is also provided.